|

 In 1905, the station received a new keeper’s house, coal shed, barn, and boathouse, and the following year a new fog alarm building was completed to house a diaphone operated with air compressed by an oil engine.

-The present concrete, octagonal tower on Long Point was completed in 1916 by Charles Mattaini at a location 1,700 feet southeast of its predecessor under a contract for $8,490.
+Charles Mattaini completed the present concrete, octagonal tower on Long Point in 1916 by at a location 1,700 feet southeast of its predecessor under a contract for $8,490.
 The lighthouse stands 102 feet from its base to the vane atop its lantern, and it originally employed a revolving third-order Fresnel lens to produce a white flash every eight seconds.

 As a further aid to mariners, a radiobeacon commenced operation on Long Point in 1929, transmitting a call signal of VGF.